pedrovelho/infrared/README.md

 [LibreELEC  infrared](https://wiki.libreelec.tv/infrared_remotes).

-LibreELEC is the reference, because kernel (sometimes refered as firmware) works a lot like the retropie kernel.
+LibreELEC documentation is very throughful, eventhough this is not the exact same distribution it uses the same kernel.

 [Raspberry pi kernel(firmware) documentation](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README)

 So with that out of the way let us start by adding to the /boot/config.txt the needed information to load the kernel modules at boot.
-I mapped the IR reader to GPIO18 and the IR LED to GPIO17, you might change this if needed.
+I mapped the IR reader to GPIO18 and the IR LED to GPIO17, you might change this if you use other pins on the Pi.

 ```
 # this will enable to receive IR signals